Autofill Help

 If you supply a profile ID, then the options will apply to all the rules in that profile; if you supply a rule ID, then the options will apply only to that specific rule.
 Profile and rule IDs are listed in the first column when you export the data.

-TIP: You can quickly see a profile's ID by hovering the mouse over the profiles dropdown menu or [›] "move rule" button when in the "All" profile.
 A rule's ID is the same as its field reference (displayed in the tooltip when you hover over the Name or Value field), except that it starts with "r".
-For example, if the reference for Name is n1

 , then the rule ID would be r1

-.
 To see all of the profile and rule IDs, export your data (see Import/Export).

 This is a global list of exceptions, similar to a blacklist.
-Any document title (text inside <title>

-tag) or website URL that matches a pattern listed in this list will be ignored by Autofill.
-Exceptions take precedence over the Site column and profile Site filter in the Form Fields tab.
-Some more things to note:
+tag) or website URL that matches a pattern listed in this list will be ignored by Lightning Autofill.

-- Regular Expressions are supported.
+- Regular expressions (regex) are supported.

 \

-): ^ $ . ? + * \ | ( ) { } [ ]
+):^ $ . ? + * \ | ( ) { } [ ]

 - Enter one exception per line.